mnlt/teleport/README.md

 Context7, Superpowers, GitHub, Stripe… none of them loaded until you actually need them.

-MCP acts like a GUI for AI agents.
-Teleport replaces that with simple credentials in env vars and small skills loaded on demand.
 The result: a smaller baseline context per turn and an agent that composes calls instead of blindly consuming whatever an MCP tool returns.

 > **Want teleport to support an MCP?** Thumbs-up (or add it) on the [MCP Request Board](https://github.com/mnlt/teleport/issues/1).
 >